calvbore/zk-hello-world-noir/README.md

 Click the `Execute` button.
 If everything is running correctly it will enable the `Prove` button beside it.
 Click `Prove`, a loading circle will begin to spin.
 It may take a couple moments for your browser to generate the proof, be patient with it.
 If the proof is valid the loading icon will turn into a check and the `Set Greeting` button will be enabled, you can click this button to send a transaction with the generated proof and set the greeting in `YourContract` to the string you entered in the `Message:` field.

 <img src="https://github.com/user-attachments/assets/443f7750-7100-40f4-a261-53f83cc83e97" width="500">

+If you've made it this far congratulations!
+You've made your first onchain zero knowledge circuit with noir, that's a big accomplishment.

 ---